 Offering 25+ academic majors, Bethany aspires to provide a personalized education to students in a Christ-centered environment.

-For generations, our fusion of evangelical faith with top-ranked academics has transformed women and men, preparing them for unique callings in the kingdom of God.
+For generations, Bethel's fusion of evangelical faith with top-ranked academics has transformed women and men, preparing them for unique callings in the kingdom of God.

 Saint Benedict is liberal arts colleges whose unique partnership with Saint John's University offers the educational choices of a large university and the individual attention of a small college.